devpi/devpi/doc/userman/devpi_commands.rst

                             are not using a http proxy.

     deployment and data options:
-      --version             show devpi_version (2.0.5)
+      --version             show devpi_version (2.1.0)
+      --role {master,replica,auto}
+                            set role of this instance. [auto]
+      --master-url MASTER_URL
-      --master MASTER_URL   run as a replica of the specified master server --replica-cert pem_file
+                            run as a replica of the specified master server --replica-cert pem_file
                             when running as a replica, use the given .pem file as the SSL client certificate to authenticate to the